Wolfie3D/alx-system_engineering-devops_test-One/README.md

 # alx-system_engineering-devops

-thi is a second repository fo the ALX it enntails the basics of 0x00.
+This is a second repository for the ALX it enntails the basics of 0x00.
 Shell, basics